Posted on

 The estate was located in beautiful open countryside.
 When Storm Arwen brought wind gusts in excess of 90mph to Scotland in November 2021, the wooden gates were an easy victim to the violent weather and subsequently became damaged.

-In response, the estate decided that more robust gates would need to be installed to withstand future storms.
+In response, the estate decided more robust gates were needed to withstand future storms.
 A heavy steel frame was constructed for each gate with wooden slats attached to the frame via stainless steel self-tapping screws, providing a much stronger structure.

 A new, robust steel frame constructed for the gates